nomonosound/fast-align-audio/README.md

-# fast-align-audio: high-speed numpy audio alignment
+# fast-align-audio: high-speed NumPy audio alignment

 fast-align-audio is designed to swiftly align two similar NumPy arrays — a common need in various fields including audio signal processing.
 If you have two arrays where one